Compelling evidence about the benefits of eating a vegan diet.

+Humans are designed to digest both plant and animal foods.
+A completely vegan diet may not be the right path for everyone, however it has demonstrated the ability to restore and sustain health in surprising ways.
 These Standards were established at the International Living Foods Summits, held between 2006 and 2009.
-Vegan and plant based diets are endorsed by Dr. T. Colin Campbell, Dr. Joel Fuhrman, Charlotte Gerson, Director of the Gerson Institute, Dr. Neal Barnard, Dr. Alan Goldhammer, Director of True North Health Center, Dr. Caldwell Esselsten, Dr. Dean Ornish, Dr. John McDougal and many other scientists, nutritionists, medical professionals and athletes.
+Vegan and plant based diets are endorsed by Dr. T. Colin Campbell, Dr. Joel Fuhrman, Dr. Neal Barnard, Dr. Alan Goldhammer, Director of True North Health Center, Dr. Dean Ornish, Dr. John McDougal and many other scientists, nutritionists, medical professionals and athletes.
 Two vegan athletes I am inspired by are Ruth Heidrich and Brendan Brazier.

 It is all pretty compelling, don’t you think?